-- Warn Your Employer Early On: If a member of your family has a life-threatening illness, for example, let your employer know early on as they will expect you to take time off to bereave if that relation sadly passes away.
-Likewise, if you know you’ll need to be scheduled for some kind of operation, do let your manager know as soon as you do.
+If a member of your family has a life-threatening illness, for example, let your employer know early on as they will expect you to take time off to bereave if that relation sadly passes away.
+Likewise, if you know you’ll need to be scheduled in for some kind of operation, do let your manager know as soon as you do.

-- Be Specific: Be as transparent as possible by being honest and open about your time off (depending on your relationship with your manager).
 If it’s to further your education, for example, make sure you explain how it will benefit the company in the long run.
-If your reason is for an illness or to look after a sick family member, you do not have to go into much detail if you do not feel comfortable doing so.
+However, if your leave of absence is for an illness or to look after a sick family member, you don’t have to go into much detail if you do not feel comfortable doing so.

-- Discuss How Your Work Will Be Handled in Your Absence: Let your supervisor know how you plan to distribute your work while you’re away; you can take a plan of action with you, where you have delegated tasks to other team members that can continue those duties while you are out of action.
-This will show that you have been proactive and care about your responsibilities.
+Let your supervisor know how you plan to distribute your work while you’re away; you can take a plan of action with you, where you have delegated tasks to other team members that can continue those duties while you are away.
+This will show that you have been proactive and that you care about your responsibilities.

-- Consider Any Alternatives: If you will still be able to work remotely during this period of time, let your employers know.
-This will benefit both you and them, as you will still be earning an income and the work will still get done, meaning the company won’t have to hire a temporary replacement.
+If you will still be able to work remotely during this period of time, let your employers know.
+This will benefit both you and them, as you will earn an income and get the work done, meaning the company won’t have to hire a temporary replacement.